Monday, September 28, 2015

 * 4th: Brian McCann singled with 2 out.
 Stranded.

-* 5th: Greg Bird leads off with a single, but is erased on a double-play grounder by Chase Headley.
+* 5th: Greg Bird leds off with a single, but was erased on a double-play grounder by Chase Headley.
 Had Headley struck or flied out, it could have meant a very different result, because the game was still 0-0 at this point, and Dustin Ackley doubled, which would have scored Bird.
 Instead, Ackley is stranded.

-* 7th: Carlos Beltran draws a 1-out walk.
-After Bird flies out, Headley singles.
-But both runners are stranded.
+* 7th: Carlos Beltran drew a 1-out walk.
+After Bird flew out, Headley singled.
+But both runners were stranded.

-* 9th: Alex Rodriguez leads off with a double.
-He is stranded.
+* 9th: Alex Rodriguez led off with a double.
+He was stranded.